 By now you most likely know that daily slathering of a UVA/UVB sunscreen is one of the most effective ways to save your skin from the sun’s harmful rays.
 This is especially true during the summer when UV rays are the strongest.
 But did you know that dogs also benefit from sunscreen?
-Yes, dog sunscreen is a thing, and your pooch may need the protection.
+Yes, sunscreen for dogs is a thing, and your pooch may also need protection from sun exposure.

 Ready for your SPF study sesh?
 We’ve put the following guide together to help you better understand why dog sunscreen is so important, where to apply it and more.

 Sunburns on dogs look a lot like sunburns on humans:

 - Skin appears pink or red (especially on more exposed areas like the belly and nose).

 - Skin may be tender to the touch or appear to be itchy.